h4ck3rm1k3/db-docs/index.md

 As of today, `upper.io/db` fully supports MySQL, PostgreSQL and SQLite (CRUD + Transactions) and provides partial support for MongoDB and QL (CRUD only).

+The following code example pulls data from a collection into the people array.

 ```go
 // This code works the same for all supported databases.
 var people []Person